 In decisions to grant marketing authorization the benefits must, on balance, outweigh the risks, based on sound scientific evidence.
 Within the assessment report, assessor provide the scientific rationale for decision making while taking into account the regulatory requirements.
 This provides a record to ensure integrity of the evaluation processes.
-The assessment report is the decisionmaking document used by the Authority to make a final recommendation.
+The assessment report is the decision-to ensure integrity of the evaluation processes.
+The assessment report is the decision-making document used by the Authority to make a final recommendation.
 Therefore, it addresses dissenting, evidence-based views and clearly identifies the information that was considered.